Student Life

 Information Technology Services

 The Information Technology (IT) Department provides all support and resources for the information technology needs of the faculty and staff of Benedictine.
-Support for students consists of Internet connectivity, email support, Blackboard and RavenZone tech support, as well as login and password issues.
+Support for students consists of Internet connectivity, email support, Canvas and RavenZone tech support, as well as login and password issues.
 The campus network provides connectivity for all offices, residence hall rooms, and computer labs.
 The Benedictine College network is protected by a multidimensional cyber security system that combines edge security, device protection, and a next-generation firewall that seamlessly blocks network attacks while also preventing access to undesirable websites.
 The on-campus help desk service provides assistance and answers for all Benedictine-owned computers, network problems, and questions.
 The help desk will assist students as time permits and only provides limited repair and support options.

 Access to Internet service is available in all residence halls through either an Ethernet connection or Wi-Fi connection.
 Benedictine College provides wireless network access inside all dorms and all academic buildings.
 A username and password are required to access the Benedictine College network.